-- (ii) Expected credit loss measurement (continued) - Measuring ECL Explanation of inputs, assumptions and estimation techniques (continued) - EAD is based on the amounts the Group expects to be owed at the time of default, over the next 12 months (12M EAD) or over the remaining lifetime (Lifetime EAD).
+- (ii) Expected credit loss measurement (continued) - EAD is based on the amounts the Group expects to be owed at the time of default, over the next 12 months (12M EAD) or over the remaining lifetime (Lifetime EAD).
 For example, for a revolving commitment, the Group includes the current drawn balance plus any further amount that is expected to be drawn up to the current contractual limit by the time of default, should it occur. - Loss Given Default (LGD) represents the Group's expectation of the extent of loss on a defaulted exposure.
 LGD varies by type of counterparty, type and seniority of claim and availability of collateral or other credit support.
 LGD is expressed as a percentage loss per unit of exposure at the time of default (EAD).